 My mom just turned 84 and, while she is in good health, it has been increasingly difficult for her to maneuver herself with her walker throughout her home and to tend to her daily tasks.
 My family was growing more concerned, and I reached out to the MPTF’s Elder Connection.
 We first had to establish my mom’s eligibility for the services.
 My father was fortunate enough to have earned a living in this business for nearly 30 years before his early death.
 Had she not qualified because of his years of service, she would have through mine.

 A social worker from the Fund came to my mom’s home and met with her and me.
-We talked about her health, her day-to-day routines, her fears, her physical limitations and her future.
+We talked about her health, her day-to-day routines, her fears, her physical limitations, and her future.
 We walked through her home together and watched my mom maneuver throughout.
 A week later, an occupational therapist came to her home and we talked about ways to make it both safer and easier for my mom to get around.
 Getting someone who understands in-home care to see this was very helpful.
 Then, a woman from Rebuilding Together (also a part of the Fund) visited us.
-She took measurements for the ramps we had discussed adding to the house, and evaluated the overall project, including what it would take to move forward on things we had decided to do.
+She took measurements for the ramps we had discussed adding to the house and evaluated the overall project, including what it would take to move forward on things we had decided to do.
 Ramps are not the only thing that the elderly will need installing or replacing, for instance, if their windows are old and worn this can be a hazard whether they are upstairs or downstairs.
 If this does get flagged up by social workers then it may be wise for the family to discuss Renewal by Andersen window replacement services or ones that are based in the immediate area, to make sure that everything within the home and outside is steady and secure for use.

 Rebuilding Together is actively seeking elderly people who are in need of home improvements, whether it be rewiring some electrics, calling in companies like Paladin Plumbing for some new plumbing systems, or perhaps some new windows and doors to keep them safe and warm.
 This is a call-out to our retirees and to all members who have aging parents.

 Next, a retired member of another IATSE local who volunteers for this program came to my mom’s house and installed the safety bars.
 Later, two working members of two other IA locals who also volunteer for this program spent hours and hours building and installing ramps on her front porch and within the house.
 Finally, employees of the Fund came back and painted the outside ramps.
 My mom paid for the materials but the labor was all volunteer time.